Market Maps

 A credible analysis names where it could be wrong.
 Here, the same facts support a more optimistic reading, and the honest move is to put both side by side.

 The timing risk cuts both ways.
-The bear case is that capex keeps climbing while AI revenue ramps slower than assumed, so the compression persists and free cash flow stays near the ~$11B level rather than recovering toward the ~$38B prior year (Amazon Form 10-K, FY2025).
-The bull case is that the new capacity is exactly what a demand wave needs, and as utilization climbs the margin recovers and the early depreciation gets earned.
+The pessimistic case is that capex keeps climbing while AI revenue ramps slower than assumed, so the compression persists and free cash flow stays near the ~$11B level rather than recovering toward the ~$38B prior year (Amazon Form 10-K, FY2025).
+The optimistic case is that the new capacity is exactly what a demand wave needs, and as utilization climbs the margin recovers and the early depreciation gets earned.
 The FY2025 numbers alone do not settle which reading wins.

 The utilization case is unobservable from the outside.
 The 10-K does not break out how much of the new property and equipment is revenue-generating AWS capacity versus capacity still filling.
 So the margin compression could reflect temporary under-utilization (which fixes itself) or a structurally lower-margin AI workload mix (which does not).
 Public filings cannot cleanly separate the two.